loomio/loomio_help/content/_index.md

 In-depth explanations of all the features and troubleshooting.

 ## [Guides & How to](guides)
-Activate your group and practical ways to better discuss and decide.
+Getting Started guides and practical ways to better discuss and decide.

 ## [Pricing and subscriptions](subscriptions)
 How our pricing works and how to update, modify or cancel a subscription.